Ugo90s/Coffe_SalesAnalysis_Excel/README.md

 ## Data Analysis

-This project involves formatting dataset and use of xlookup and index functions to merge information from all 3 different dataset, additionally the use of pivot table to analyze data and finally a dashboard was created with pivot chart for ease of visualization and interaction.
+This project involves formatting dataset and use of xlookup and index functions to merge information from all 3 different dataset, additionally the use of pivot table to analyze data and finally a dashboard was created with pivot chart, timeline and slicers for ease of visualization and interaction.

 ## Tools/Functions used;
   - Xlookup